-- Collect additional Pig qPCR samples at Santa Ana River at MISSION (WW-MISSION), Santa Ana River Reach 3 at Pedley (WW-S4), Santa Ana River Reach 3 at MWD (WW-S1) and Mill-Cucamonga Creek (WW-M6) to assess correlation between feral pig population and bacteria concentration in the SAR.
-This plan was presented in Section 4.5.1. - Review of Tier 2 data collection in Cucamonga Creek with additional dissolved organic carbon (DOC) data as part of source analysis for Cucamonga creek. - City of Lake Elsinore to conduct HF183 source investigation study in the vicinity of Elm Grove Beach to determine and eliminate potential causes for increased bacteria levels seen at this site in Lake Elsinore throughout the 2021 dry season sampling effort.
+- Collect additional Pig qPCR samples at Santa Ana River at MISSION (WW-MISSION), Santa Ana River Reach 3 at Pedley (WW-S4), Santa Ana River Reach 3 at MWD (WW-S1) and Mill-Cucamonga Creek (WW-M6) to assess correlation between feral pig population and general E.coli concentration in the SAR.
+This plan was presented in Section 4.5.1. - Review of Tier 2 data collection in Cucamonga Creek with additional dissolved organic carbon (DOC) data as part of source analysis for Cucamonga creek to assess whether an increase the amount of food (as measured by DOC) translates to increased colonization and potential resuspension of naturalized E.coli loads.
+This data collection follows the preliminary findings, and recommendations for future work, on Cucamonga Creek in prior study (Surbeck et al., 2010).19 - City of Lake Elsinore to conduct HF183 source investigation study in the vicinity of Elm Grove Beach to determine and eliminate potential causes for increased bacteria levels seen at this site in Lake Elsinore throughout the 2021 dry season sampling effort.